all3f0r1/gog-games-extended-firefox/README.md

 - **⚡ Fast Loading**: Optimized media loading with lazy loading
 - **📱 Responsive**: Perfectly adapts to mobile and desktop screens
 - **⚠️ Error Handling**: Clear messages when API fails or no media is found
+- **🔒 Privacy-Focused**: No data collection, no tracking, no analytics

 ## 🚀 Installation

+### From Firefox Add-ons (Recommended - Coming Soon)

+The extension will soon be available on the official Firefox Add-ons store.

 ### Manual Installation (Development)